 Companies provide a small contribution to funding a studentship.
-In return, an agile mind of a WISE CDT student to help resolve your company’s problems.
-They are supervised by world-leading experts from the four universities that make up WISE CDT.
+In return, an agile mind of a WISE CDT student will help resolve your company’s problems.
+They are supervised by world-leading experts from the four universities that make up the WISE CDT.
 It’s a very cost-effective way to access expertise, as well as the latest software used to support the student’s work.

 Benefits for WISE CDT Industrial Partners:

 - Solve engineering problems for your organisation, with a contribution of government funding from the EPSRC